 If you travel from NYC to Lake Placid in the summer, you’ll have your pick of hiking routes, including the Avalanche Lake Trail, the Cascade Mountain Trail, and the Mount Jo Loop.
 You’ll also want to spend time at Mirror Lake, a stunning watercourse where you can camp, kayak, and paddleboard.

 I also recommend a visit to High Falls Gorge, a nearby park with an easy yet gorgeous hiking trail over rushing waterfalls.

 4. Boston, MA, one of the best NYC road trip ideas

 ♦ 225 miles, 4 hrs 30 mins total driving

 The driving distance from NYC to Boston is short enough to warrant a weekend road trip.
-Boston is a haven for foodies, history buffs, and art lovers, so it’s no wonder why it’s one of the top day trips from NYC.
+Boston is one of the closest cities to NYC and a haven for foodies, history buffs, and art lovers, so it’s no wonder why it’s one of the top day trips from NYC.